Week of May 25, 2026

 +

-Touch his body, Lord.
-Where Parkinson's has tried to take hold, let Your healing power go deeper still.
-Renew his strength, steady his steps, and let every cell and every nerve respond to Your command.
+Father, touch his body.
+Where Parkinson’s has tried to take hold, let Your healing power go deeper still.
+Renew his strength, steady his steps, and let every cell respond to Your command.
 You spoke the world into existence and You can speak wholeness into Ken right now.
 I am asking You for a miracle.

 Father, I want to say plainly what Ken needs to hear.
-I am the man I am today in part because of him.
-The wisdom he has poured into me has shaped how I lead, how I love, how I father, and how I follow You.
-He has been a blessing to me beyond what words can carry, and I know I am one of many.
+He is a blessing to me beyond what words can carry, and I am one of many.
 The men he has invested in are scattered across countless homes and rooms and conversations he will never see, and we are all still being formed by what he gave us.
 Let him feel the weight of that legacy this week, in a way only You can deliver it.

 I thank You for placing Ken in my life.
 Bless him, heal him, and use him still.
 We trust You with his story.